-Information about the history of Ithaca
+About the history of Ithaca island, Greece

 No doubt the history of Ithaca is strongly connected to the myth of Odysseus, although the palace of Olysseus has not been discovered yet.
 Ithaca has been inhabited since the prehistoric times, as the other islands of the Ionians.
 Proofs of an early life in ancient Ithaca provide the shards that were found at Pilikata, with inscription in Linear A, dating back to prehistoric times.
 All seven Ionian Islands shared the same lack, as they were constantly invaded mostly due to their location on the trade.
 The island of Ithaca met its greatest glory around 1000 BC, when the kingdom of Ithaca was constituted by all the Ionian Islands and a part of the coast of Acarnania, in the mainland of Greece.
 The first ancient occupiers to rule the Ionians were the Mycenaeans, who have left significant traces.
 It is believed that the ancient capital of the island was Alalcomenae.